 About This Interview

-In her Archive interview, Nichelle Nichols talks about her work as a cast member on the original Star Trek (NBC, 1966-69) playing "Lieutenant Uhura."
+In her nearly three-and-a-half-hour Archive interview, Nichelle Nichols talks about her work as a cast member on the original Star Trek (NBC, 1966-69) playing "Lieutenant Uhura."
 Nichols discusses how this role broke many barriers, including portraying the first African-American woman as a high-ranking official and the first interracial kiss on television.
 She reveals how Dr. Martin Luther King, Jr. influenced her decision to remain on the show.
-She talks about the show's creator, Gene Roddenberry, and his vision for Star Trek.
-She details her early career, highlighting her roles in theater and film, and touring as a singer with Duke Ellington.
-She also discussed her roles on The Lieutenant (NBC, 1963-64), another Roddenberry production.
-She discussed more recent roles, such as "Nana Dawson" on Heroes (NBC, 2006-10).
-Nichelle Nichols was interviewed in North Hollywood, CA on October 13, 2010; Stephen J. Abramson conducted the nearly three-and-a-half-hour interview.
+She talks about the show's creator, Gene Roddenberry and his vision for Star Trek.
+She details her early career, highlighting her roles in theater and film and touring as a singer with Duke Ellington.
+She also discusses her roles on The Lieutenant (NBC, 1963-64,) another Roddenberry production.
+She talks about more recent roles, such as "Nana Dawson" on Heroes (NBC, 2006-10).
+Stephen J. Abramson conducted the interview in North Hollywood, CA on October 13, 2010.